Copper Fights Hospital Superbug Infections – Ayurveda

 Another study published last year in the Journal of Clinical Microbiology found that Copper alloy surfaces reduced the “microbial burden” – the bacteria counts (colony forming units) found on surfaces – by 83%.

-Ayurvedic doctors have known that Copper had purifying and anti-infective properties for thousands of years.
+Ayurvedic doctors have known that Copper had purifying and infection-fighting properties for thousands of years.
 For this reason, Copper cups, plates and tongue cleaners have been used to help maintain wellness.

 One ancient practice is to place some room temperature water into a Copper cup overnight and drink it in the morning.
 Another is to utilize a Copper tongue cleaner.
-The Copper tongue cleaner is scraped from the back of the tongue to the front on a daily basis.
+This tongue cleaner is scraped from the back of the tongue to the front on a daily basis.

 While inhibiting superbug infections was probably not within the Ayurvedic purvey, modern research has once again proven that the ancient science of Ayurveda – dating back over five thousand years – maintains a level of efficacy not well understood by conventional medicine.

 Salgado CD, Sepkowitz KA, John JF, Cantey JR, Attaway HH, Freeman KD, Sharpe PA, Michels HT, Schmidt MG.
-Copper surfaces reduce the rate of healthcare-acquired infections in the intensive care unit.
+Copper surfaces reduce healthcare-acquired infections in the intensive care unit.
 Infect Control Hosp Epidemiol.
 2013 May;34(5):479-86.

 Schmidt MG, Attaway HH, Sharpe PA, John J Jr, Sepkowitz KA, Morgan A, Fairey SE, Singh S, Steed LL, Cantey JR, Freeman KD, Michels HT, Salgado CD.
-Sustained reduction of microbial burden on common hospital surfaces through introduction of copper.
+Microbe reduction using copper in hospital surfaces.
 J Clin Microbiol.
 2012 Jul;50(7):2217-23.